developer-zebra/developer-zebra-site/src/mx/overview/index.md

 ### Document Type Definition (DTD)

 A DTD is a standards-based non-XML document that defines the syntax of a class of related XML documents.
-It is used to specify the elements that are allowed to appear within all XML documents that are used for a specific purpose.
+It is used to enter the elements that are allowed to appear within all XML documents that are used for a specific purpose.

 The following DTDs are used by the MXMF: